 For more information on the Newton Fund, please see the Government’s Newton Fund website where you will find details of the fund, UK delivery partners, overseas partner and associated activities.

-UKRI funded awards under the Newton Fund are working to have impacts in our partner countries and other DAC list countries.
-For more information please see our success stories.
+UKRI funded awards under the Newton Fund are working to have impacts in our partner countries and other DAC list countries, see some examples of our success stories here.